allefeld/htcondor-matlab/README.md

-This software was developed with Matlab R2013a and [HTCondor 8.2.3](http://research.cs.wisc.edu/htcondor/manual/v8.2.3/index.html) on Debian 7.8, but may work with other versions, too.
+This software was developed with Matlab R2013a and [HTCondor 8.2.3](http://research.cs.wisc.edu/htcondor/manual/v8.2.3/index.html) on Debian 7.8, but may work with other versions and OSs, too.
 It is copyrighted © 2016 by Carsten Allefeld and released under the terms of the GNU General Public License, version 3 or later.